wwoast/redpanda-lineage/docs/INSTRUCTIONS.md

 <img src="https://raw.githubusercontent.com/wwoast/redpanda-lineage/master/docs/images/instructions/select-a-branch.png" />

- * Picture of GitHub and typical branches (have a Maruyama branch ready for commit!!)

 Now that your branch is made, you can go edit panda files or create new subfolders in the `pandas/` or `zoos/` folders.

 ----